greenbone/docs/src/common/initial-feed-sync.rst

 For the actual vulnerability scanning, :term:`Vulnerability Test scripts<VT>`, security information like CVEs, port lists and scan configurations are required.
-All this data is provided by the :term:`Greenbone Community Feed <GCF>` and needs to be download initially before starting the services.
+All this data is provided by the :term:`Greenbone Community Feed` and needs to be download initially before starting the services.

 .. note::